pixelesque 2 years ago

 This really lays out the decisions that Nvidia made compared to AMD and how their approach tends to hide some of the shortcoming of GPUs (latency and utilization).

-• zokier a year ago
+• zokier 2 years ago

 That is more of a software (ecosystem) thing.
 Nvidias CUDA and OptiX are well beyond anything AMD has to offer.
 In Cycles case, I believe that on Nvidia it is taking good advantage of RT cores while on AMD they are completely unused which has predictable effect on performance.
 Even ignoring the RT cores I suspect the Nvidia code path is likely far more optimized than AMD one